matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 ## 6+ Years

-"Made in India" not "Made in China" will be the new normal for most items.
+"Made in India" not "Made in China" will become the new normal for most items.
 Some higher quality or national security related items will be made in the Americas, either the U.S. or Mexico.
 China will still have some manufacturing, but it will be transitioning to a post-manufacturing economy.